-Ms. Andresen’s career, which is rooted in critical care, has incorporated the principles of partnership throughout.
-Her inspired, vocational journey has spanned the fields of quality/ performance improvement; clinical research; patient, professional and community education and outreach; fundraising; not-for-profit project development; and strategic planning with a special emphasis in cardiology, surgery, and behavioral health.
+Dr. Andresen’s career, which is rooted in critical care, has incorporated the principles of partnership throughout.
+Her inspired, vocational journey has spanned the fields of quality/ performance improvement; clinical research; patient, professional and community education and outreach; fundraising; innovative not-for-profit project development; and strategic planning with a clinical emphasis in cardiology, surgery, autism, and behavioral health.
 She has held related senior leadership roles within the hospital/ambulatory settings and not-for-profit organizations.
-Her other area of focused interest is patient and care team activation/engagement through the practice of partnership-based leadership and human-centered design.
+She is passionate about patient (person) and (care) team activation/engagement through the practice of partnership-based leadership and human-centered design.
 She believes that these are key to achieving the Quadruple Aim, and cannot be attained in isolation.

-During the course of her career, she founded innovative programs for the purpose of bridging gaps in care and services that she identified.
-She has expertise in the function of human behavior and strives to establish collaborations across disciplines and settings.
-She is the co-founder and former director of the Fay J. Linder Center for Autism and Development Disabilities (a comprehensive interdisciplinary program providing diagnostic, treatment, school consultation, social skills training and clinical research), and is also co-founder and former director of the Westbrook Preparatory School (the first residential secondary school in the state of New York for students with High Functioning Autism / Asperger syndrome), in addition to the Rock Out Autism Foundation, a 501c3, whose mission is based within the concept of personal development through mentorships.
+During the course of her profession, Dr. Andresen founded innovative programs for the purpose of bridging gaps in care and services that she identified.
+She has expertise in the function of human behavior and strives to establish collaborations and partnerships across persons/communities, disciplines, and settings.
+She is the co-founder and former director of the Fay J. Linder Center for Autism and Development Disabilities (a comprehensive transdisciplinary program providing diagnostic, treatment, school consultation, social skills training and clinical research), and is also co-founder and former director of the Westbrook Preparatory School (the first residential secondary school in the state of New York for students with High Functioning Autism / Asperger syndrome).
+In addition, she is co-founder of the Rock Out Autism Foundation, a 501c3, whose mission is based within the concept of personal development through mentorships.
 For more than a decade, she has and continues to be an active member of the Asperger High Functioning Autism Association’s professional advisory board.